Dasudian/datahub-embed-demo/README.md

 0.Compile fireware of your board successfully.
 It is one of the basic step.

-1.Transplant uCOSII to your board successfully.
+1.Transplant uCOSII, FreeRTOS or other OSs to your board successfully.
 It is one of the basic step.

 2.Implement APIs defined in file [DatahubNetwork.h](./lib/DatahubNetwork.h), including ConnectNetwork(), ucos_read(), ucos_write(), ucos_disconnect().
 These APIs are used to connect/disconnect internet/Internet and send/reveive data.
 Without them, compilation will occur errors.(Demo implements these APIs in file [DatahubNetwork.c](./ucosII/USER/DatahubNetwork.c))

+3.Implement APIs defined in file [DatahubTimer.h](./lib/DatahubTimer.h), including InitTimer(), expired(), countdown_ms(), countdown(), left_ms().
+These APIs are used by SDK.
+Without them, compilation will occur errors.(Demo implements these APIs in file [DatahubTimer.c](./ucosII/USER/DatahubTimer.c))

 3.Use APIs defined in file [DataHubClient.h](./lib/DataHubClient.h) to connect and send data to IoT DataHub of Dasudian.(Demo connects and sends data to IoT DataHub of Dasudian in file [datahub_demo.c](./ucosII/USER/datahub_demo.c))